 The onCourse Editor is your platform to create, manage and distribute information to your website.
-Editor is a Content Managment System (CMS) that provides simple but powerful tools to manage the struture and content of your website in a collaborative environment.
+Editor is a Content Management System (CMS) that provides simple but powerful tools to manage the structure and content of your website in a collaborative environment.

 Before you start editing content within the Editor you need to set up a user name and password to log in.

 onCourse enables any user to also have the ability to log into and edit content within the Editor using the same log in credentials that you use to access onCourse .
-To do this go to File > Preferences > Users and open the relevant record, then tick the box 'Can edit CMS'.
+To do this go to File > Preferences > Security and open the relevant user record, then tick the box 'Can access #editor'.

 Access the editor by visiting your website and adding